Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: Abstract

 \section{Abstract}

 Multimodal Large Language Models (MLLMs) show promising results as decision-making engines for embodied agents operating in complex, physical environments.
 However, existing benchmarks often prioritize high-level planning or spatial reasoning, leaving the fine-grained action intelligence required for embodied physical interaction underexplored.
 To address this gap, we introduce CFG-Bench, a new benchmark designed to systematically evaluate this crucial capability.
-CFG-Bench consists of 1,368 curated videos paired with 19,562 three-modalities question-answer pairs targeting four cognitive abilities: 1) Physical Interaction, 2) Temporal-Causal Relation, 3) Intentional Understanding, and 4) Evaluative Judgment.
+CFG-Bench consists of 1,368 curated videos paired with 19,562 question-answer pairs spanning three evaluation paradigms targeting four cognitive abilities: 1) Physical Interaction, 2) Temporal-Causal Relation, 3) Intentional Understanding, and 4) Evaluative Judgment.
 Together, these dimensions provide a systematic framework for assessing a model's ability to translate visual observations into actionable knowledge, moving beyond mere surface-level recognition.
 Our comprehensive evaluation on CFG-Bench reveals that leading MLLMs struggle to produce detailed instructions for physical interactions and exhibit profound limitations in the higher-order reasoning of intention and evaluation.
 Moreover, supervised fine-tuning (SFT) on our data demonstrates that teaching an MLLMs to articulate fine-grained actions directly translates to significant performance gains on established embodied benchmarks.
 Our analysis highlights these limitations and offers insights for developing more capable and grounded embodied agents.
-Project page: \href{https://cfg-bench.github.io/}{https://cfg-bench.github.io/}.
+Project page: \url{https://cfg-bench.github.io/} \keywords{Multimodal Large Language Models \and Fine-Grained Action \and Cognitive Benchmark \and Embodied Agents}